SEKOIA-IO/documentation/docs/getting_started/SSO_openid_connect.md

-# Single Sign On With openID Connect
+# Single Sign-On With OpenID Connect

-To make it easier for employees to access SEKOIA.IO, you can enable SSO on SEKOIA.IO.
+To make it easier for employees to access SEKOIA.IO, you can enable SSO for users of your SEKOIA.IO community.

-## Prerequisites for Open ID connect
+## Prerequisites for OpenID Connect
-- Your Identity Provider (IdP) must support the OpenID connect standard
+- Your Identity Provider (IdP) must support the OpenID Connect standard
-- Only admin user with the following permission "COMMUNITY_WRITE_ROLE" can configure the SSO
+- Only admin user with the `COMMUNITY_WRITE_ROLE` permission can configure the SSO.

 ## Configure SSO on SEKOIA.IO